Two New Fort Worth Boutiques Add Style To Camp Bowie's Historic Bricks

 Birdie and Bette’s have both flown the coop and consolidated inside an equally historic spot just down the street ― now at 3905 Camp Bowie Boulevard.
 It is three times the size of the former location, and you’ll find fashion for mature audiences as well as TCU co-eds.

-Owner Jessica Breslin opened Byrdie in 2018.
+Owner Jessica Breslin opened Birdie in 2018.
 She also owns Bette’s which she launched in May of 2022 at The Shops at Clearfork, and B Kids, her children’s store, now next door.
 The new location has Bette’s unique line which Breslin calls, “a little more fashion-forward, installed within the same store.
 She tells us that she defines Birdie fashions as more entry-level and contemporary.

 You Are Here has also moved from its 5109 Pershing Avenue location in early April.
 Now they’ve expanded into the space that was once home to Park & Eighth interiors at 4804 Camp Bowie, in the historic Deco strip center that once housed a Skillern’s Drug store.